AnyLog-co/documentation/04- Southbound Interfaces/03- Industrial Connectors/01- Modbus.md

 **Table names** follow the **same pattern** as plain **`dynamic = true`** (client **`name`** plus map **`name`**, e.g. **`fdev11_desk_lamp`** for the example above).
 Under UNS, the **read value** is usually stored in a **column named like the tag**—the map **`name`** (here **`desk_lamp`**), not a generic **`value`** column.

 With **`namespace`**, table and column layout follow **UNS policies**. **`namespace`** and **`master_node`** drive how tables are registered in the UNS.
-See [Unified Namespace](../../08-%20Blockchain%20&%20Metadata/05-%20Unitfied%20Namespace.md) for background.
+See <a href="../../08-%20Blockchain%20&%20Metadata/05-%20Unitfied%20Namespace.md" target="_blank">Unified Namespace</a> for background.

 ---